Alexis Tipton

 Alexis Tipton (born August 11, 1989) is an American voice actress and ADR director.
-She has provided voices for English-language versions of anime series, films and video games, primarily for Funimation.
-Some of her roles include Sun Seto in My Bride Is a Mermaid, Musubi in Sekirei, Reze in Chainsaw Man and Chainsaw Man - The Movie: Reze Arc, Yomi Isayama in Ga-Rei: Zero, Mizuki Himeji in Baka and Test, Millianna in Fairy Tail, Moka Akashiya in Rosario + Vampire, Saya Kisaragi in Blood-C, Rika Shiguma in Haganai, Amelia Rose in The Iceblade Sorcerer Shall Rule the World, Honey in Space Dandy, Irina Avalon in Aokana: Four Rhythms Across the Blue, Mina Carolina in Attack on Titan, Kurumi Tokisaki in Date A Live, Kofuku in Noragami, Lupusregina Beta in Overlord, Kid Trunks in Dragon Ball Super, Mei Hatsume in My Hero Academia, and Kaguya Shinomiya in Kaguya-sama: Love Is War.
+She has provided voices for English-language versions of anime series, films and video games, primarily for Crunchyroll.
+Some of her roles include Sun Seto in My Bride Is a Mermaid, Musubi in Sekirei, Reze in Chainsaw Man and Chainsaw Man - The Movie: Reze Arc, Yomi Isayama in Ga-Rei: Zero, Mizuki Himeji in Baka and Test, Millianna in Fairy Tail, Moka Akashiya in Rosario + Vampire, Saya Kisaragi in Blood-C, Rika Shiguma in Haganai, Amelia Rose in The Iceblade Sorcerer Shall Rule the World, Honey in Space Dandy, Yuki Funahara in Psycho-Pass, Irina Avalon in Aokana: Four Rhythms Across the Blue, Feles in Estab Life, Mina Carolina in Attack on Titan, Kurumi Tokisaki in Date A Live, Kofuku in Noragami, Lupusregina Beta in Overlord, Kid Trunks in Dragon Ball Super, Mei Hatsume in My Hero Academia, and Kaguya Shinomiya in Kaguya-sama: Love Is War.

-In video games, she voices Lucina in Fire Emblem, Pascal in Nier: Automata, Minerva Victor in Valkyria Chronicles 4 and Musse Egret in The Legend of Heroes.
+In video games, she voices Lucina in Fire Emblem, Sunna in Zenless Zone Zero, Pascal in Nier: Automata, Minerva Victor in Valkyria Chronicles 4, Musse Egret in The Legend of Heroes and Odette in Genshin Impact.